gitify-app/gitify/README.md

     npm run package

 To publish a new version, you also need to codesign the app running `npm run codesign`.
-Currently supports only OS X.
+Currently supports only macOS.

 ### Tests